China's Tencent Music debut strikes a chord with investors

 “Strong companies often choose to go public despite difficult market conditions and historically that has been a rewarding opportunity for investors,” said David Ethridge, U.S. IPO services leader at PricewaterhouseCoopers.

 Spotify, the company’s closest rival, rose nearly 33 percent after its IPO, only to give up most of those gains over the last three months.
-Biotech company Moderna Inc (MRNA.O), which debuted last week, priced toward the lower end of its range on a day when the wider stock market fell on renewed trade concerns.
+Biotech company Moderna Inc MRNA.O, which debuted last week, priced toward the lower end of its range on a day when the wider stock market fell on renewed trade concerns.

 “It’s hard to market time an IPO because there is so much that goes in to get an IPO launched that you just have to set the course and hold to it unless there is an absolute collapse in the market,” said Benjamin Howe, chief executive officer of AGC Partners, a global boutique investment bank based in Boston.